condwanaland/kindling/readme.md

 1. Find which ones have been added since the last time the script was run
 1. Email the new ones to my kindles email address

 Still very much in progress but feel free to use for your own purposes.
 To make this run you'll need to update the working directory in `constants.py`.
 You'll also need a file called `secrets.py` and fill it in with the following.
+If putting your code on github or somewhere public make sure to add `secrets.py` to `.gitignore`.

 ```
 class Creds: